nathanfield1990/ESP8266-Rest-API/README.md

 - You must install all necessary libraries (can be installed using standard Sketch -> Include library -> Manage libraies method through Arduino IDE)

 # TODO
-- Add functionality for getting the ESP8266 IP Address and then find the location for it, therefore making this modular and independant of user intervention
 - Add POST functionality to ESP8266 code